Direct solution to constrained tropical optimization problems with application to project scheduling: Basic definitions, notation and observations

 \subsection{Matrices and vectors}

 The set of matrices of $m$ rows and $n$ columns over $\mathbb{X}$ is denoted $\mathbb{X}^{m\times n}$.
 A matrix with all entries equal to $\mathbb{0}$ is the zero matrix denoted by $\bm{0}$.
-A matrix is column- (row-) regular, if it has no zero columns (rows).
+A matrix is row- (column-) regular, if it has no zero rows (columns).

-Matrix addition and multiplication, and scalar multiplication follow the usual rules with the operations $\oplus$ and $\otimes$ in place of the ordinary addition and multiplication.
-The above inequalities, which represents properties of the scalar operations, are extended entry-wise to matrix inequalities.
+Matrix addition and multiplication, and scalar multiplication follow the usual rules with the scalar operations $\oplus$ and $\otimes$ in place of the ordinary addition and multiplication.
+The above inequalities, which represent properties of the scalar operations, are extended entry-wise to matrix inequalities.

 For any matrix $\bm{A}\in\mathbb{X}^{m\times n}$, its transpose is the matrix $\bm{A}^{T}\in\mathbb{X}^{n\times m}$.